 Candidates can elaborate on the accomplishment they already mentioned on the resume.
 One can also speak of a topic totally out of the resume and take the interviewer by surprise.

-Very often talking something not mentioned on resume grabs the attention of the interviewer.
+Very often taking something not mentioned on resume grabs the attention of the interviewer.
 Because that’s exactly the thing he seeks.

 3) Tips to Answer the Question What Is Your Happiest Moment in Life: